zamweis/ethminer-autostart-windows-and-linux/windows/README.md

 ### Windows task

 We have do create a new task in windows so that we can execute MSI Afterburner with privileges.
 Else windows would always ask if you really want to open MSI Afterburner.
-This is very handy for the autostart of the batchfile.
+This will become very handy when starting MSI Afterburner through the batchfile.

 Open the windows programm **Task Scheduler**.
 Create a new folder to save your task in the folder.
 Here we used the name `Mining`.